 What it all means is that we create bodies of concepts and ideas.
 Systems of knowledge to be able to situate ourselves in them for safety and to get on in life.
 FAmiliarity is what helps us feel safe.
 So we name things, connect things together creating a map.

-Religion, science, language, society, beliefs, and so on are man-made endeavors.
+Religion, science, art, language, society, beliefs, and so on are man-made endeavors.
 A set of ideas that allow us to make sense of the world and ourselves.

 Our self-identity is a collection of ideas that we appropriate from outside.

 We describe ourselves in term of our job, the clothes we wear, the things we own, the friends we have.
 Our dreams values, fears and so much more.